 Week 5: Learn How to Weave

-Practice weaving on a mini cardboard loom.
-Register in advance for free take-home kit with project supplies.
-To be released on August 17.
+Practice weaving on a cardboard loom.
+Register in advance for a free take-home kit with project supplies.

 Click here for a printable PDF with written instructions and tips.